zeusta/Docs/extensions/Guide By Functions/Magento 2/Order Fulfillment.md

 •	Packed requests by day report

-With this Magento 2 extension, you can custom time range, print or download each report in multiple forms: PNG image, JPEG image, PDF document and SVG vector image.
+With this Magento 2 module, you can custom time range, print or download each report in multiple forms: PNG image, JPEG image, PDF document and SVG vector image.

 ![Custom time range](./OF%20Images/of-img2.png)